 Kuhn was charged with following too closely and failure to maintain a lane.

-The Law Offices of Shane Smith extends our condolences to the family and friends of Jeffrey Noda, and we wish everyone else injured in these wrecks full recoveries.
+Shane Smith Law extends our condolences to the family and friends of Jeffrey Noda, and we wish everyone else injured in these wrecks full recoveries.